THIS DATE IN HISTORY: Dec. 28

 2002: Scott Niedermayer becomes the second NHL defenseman with seven regular-season overtime goals when he scores with 49.5 seconds left in OT to give the New Jersey Devils a 2-1 victory against the visiting Washington Capitals.
 Niedermayer matches the record held by Brian Leetch.

 2010: The Vancouver Canucks end a 14-game home winless streak against the Philadelphia Flyers with a 6-2 victory at Rogers Arena.
 It's their first win against the Flyers in Vancouver since Jan.
 17, 1989.
-They went 0-9-1 with four ties during the 14 games.
+They are 0-9-1 with four ties during the 14 games.